Council Approved Dropped Kerb Contractors

 Kerb drops, also known as vehicle access crossovers, are an adaptation to the footpath.
 It involves lowering the kerb and laying new foundations to the paving to enable a car to be driven onto the front area of a property.

-The work involves lowering the kerbstones and strengthening the pavement to create a ramp, and must only be performed by an authorised provider with Street Works Accreditation, and who have the necessary Public Liability insurance to fulfill the local authorities requirements.
+The work involves lowering the kerbstones and bolstering the pavement to create a ramp, and must only be performed by an authorised company with Street Works Accreditation, and who have the necessary Public Liability insurance to fulfill the local authorities regulations.

-You can either apply to your local council for permission for kerb dropping outside your property or we are able to apply to your local authority on your behalf.
+You can either apply to your local council for approval for kerb dropping outside your property or we are able to apply to your local authority in your place.

 We are members of the Streetworks Qualifications Register (SWQR).
 The SWQR holds information of qualified operators who have gained the appropriate qualifications in regard to the New Roads and Street Works Act 1991, which is essential for any contractor excavating a highway.